 Can I Be Fired For No Reason in California?

-California is an at-will state, which implies that at any moment of jobs with or without reason an employer can terminate you for any reason.
-This means that if your employer doesn’t like your personality if you run out of work, think you’re lazy or just don’t want staff anymore, they can fire you at any moment.
+California is an at-will state, which means that an employer can fire you for any reason at any time, with or without cause.
+This means that if your boss doesn’t like your personality, if you run out of work, if they think you’re lazy, or if they just don’t need you anymore, they can fire you at any time.

-Today, most employee handbooks contain a disclaimer of at-will employment.
-Most handbooks describe at-will and require an employee to sign an acknowledgment of the company’s at-will status.
-However, for purposes that are illegal under state and federal law, an at-will employee has a right not to be terminated.
+Most employee handbooks now include a disclaimer about at-will employment.
+Most employee handbooks define at-will employment and ask employees to sign an acceptance of the company’s at-will status.
+At-will employees, however, have the right not to be terminated for reasons that are illegal under state and federal law.